EndPointCorp/end-point-blog/2018/07/06/training-tesseract-models-from-scratch.html.md

   --stop_training
 ```

-And that's it!
-You can now take the output file of that last command and place it inside your `tessdata` folder it immediately `Tesseract` will be able to use it.
+And that's it — you can now take the output file of that last command and place it inside your `tessdata` folder it immediately `Tesseract` will be able to use it.